Scientific school: History

 There are fewer and fewer schools because all our knowledge is becoming more structured.
 Schools perhaps remain as organizational associations - laboratories, departments where, due to low staff turnover, stable groups of employees are maintained for many years.
 They develop a certain similarity in views, in criteria, and this, in my opinion, is more like schools.
 But in general, in my opinion, in immunology and virology, schools are blurring, dissolving in the general structure of knowledge of a given field.

 Characteristics

 A school implies the presence of a scientific leader (a teacher or an idea, after his death) and followers (students).

-Several scientific schools can simultaneously solve the same scientific tasks, yet differ in their theoretical foundations (principles) and practical approaches to solving them, programs, methods, and tools.
-This explains the diversity of results achieved by scientists from different schools.

-Scientific schools become centers of the most intensive concentration of creative energy, most actively influencing scientific progress.
+Scientific schools also may become centers of development, influencing scientific progress.

 Schools are a symptom of the immaturity of a science.
 With the establishment of a paradigm and the transition to "normal" science, schools leave the stage.
 A commonality of theoretical and methodological positions of all representatives of a given science is established.